Verconia haliclona

 Verconia haliclona is a species of colourful sea slug, a dorid nudibranch, a shell-less marine gastropod mollusk in the family Chromodorididae.

 Distribution

 This marine species is endemic to Australia and occurs at depths between 0–20 m off New South Wales, Queensland, South Australia, Tasmania, Victoria and Western Australia.

 Description

 The length of the body varies between 6 mm and 18 mm.
+Their colour varies by region.